 D Tools A program that calculates the mean segmental TTR statistic vocd for short texts

-There is also a suite of language aptitude tests:
+A suite of language aptitude tests:

 Llama language aptitude tests